-Today’s Photography Tips and Tricks REVISITED is about something that is actually very simple to do, and adds lots of depth to our compositions and is also fun to experiment with!
+Today’s post is about something that is actually very simple to do, and adds lots of depth to our compositions and is also fun to experiment with!
 Layering Compositions.

 Any time that you can take an image from having 2 layers (which is common in most images) and add another layer, the composition becomes much more 3 dimensional and adds impact.
 Many images are simply a subject and a background like this shot.